Self Service Login - use your standard University IT username and password.

 Self Service is a web-based interface that gives you direct access to the HR-related data the University holds on you.

-You're able to view your payslips and P60s online, update your bank details, check your absence record and submit leave requests to line managers, and edit some of your personal and work-related information to make sure it's accurate and up to date.
+You're able to view your payslips and P60s online, check your bank details, check your absence record and submit leave requests to line managers, and edit some of your personal and work-related information to make sure it's accurate and up to date.

-Manager Self Service allows managers to view and approve individuals leave requests and view team calendars to make sure staffing levels are sufficient, review information on SRDS and training histories, and run reports to help with staff management.
+Manager Self Service allows managers to view and approve leave requests and view team calendars to make sure staffing levels are sufficient, review information on SRDS and training histories, and run reports to help with staff management.

 Note: you'll only be able to manage your annual leave through Self Service if your area uses SAP to generate leave quotas and record holiday absences.
 Please speak to your local annual leave administrator if you're unsure if this is currently the case.